IMPORTANT – PLEASE READ

 - All guests must maintain a two-metre distance from one another;

 - All guests must wear a clean face mask at all times;

 - All guests must clean their hands with sanitizer provided by Milton Historical Society upon entering the Shop.
 Bottles of sanitizer are located at all entrances to the building.

 We are looking forward to hosting you and your friends and families back at the Shop!

-Thank you for taking the time to visit the web site of the Milton Historical Society, located at 16 James Street in Milton, Ontario.
+Welcome to the Milton Historical Society, located at 16 James Street in Milton, Ontario.
 We are above the Waldie Blacksmith Shop, one of the MHS major restoration projects.

-The Milton Historical Society and the Waldie Blacksmith Shop are located in the west end of historic downtown Milton, between Main Street and Mill Street.
-The United Church is at the northwest corner of Main Street and James Street.
+The Milton Historical Society and the Waldie Blacksmith Shop are located in historic downtown Milton, between Main Street and Mill Street.